 - Adding automation to your pool equipment could save you as much as 60% of your energy costs, as your equipment will automatically be turned off once it has performed its duties.

-- Pulling a cover over your pool will help to prevent evaporation, which will save you money and damage to the environment by using less chemicals in your pool water.
+- Pulling a cover over your pool will help to prevent evaporation, which will save you money and damage to the environment by using fewer chemicals in your pool water.

 - Finally, solar covers make a great alternative to pool heaters to keep your pool water warm.